cholcombe973/ceph-api/docs/source/index.rst

 ceph_api's Documentation
 ====================================
-The `ceph_api` is a wrapper around librados json commands
+The `ceph_api` is a wrapper around librados json commands.
+For the most current version of ceph use the ceph_api.ceph_command.
+For older versions please refer to the submodules for version specific ceph_command files.

 .. toctree::